 When you instruct us to prepare a Valuation Report on your property, you will receive a detailed formal report prepared by an independent licensed valuer which is recognised by the Courts, the Australian Taxation Office and financial institutions.
 The report will include a detailed legal and physical description of the property being valued, information from our enquiries to the local authorities on town planning and available services, and a comprehensive explanation on how and why the valuer has arrived at the market value by referencing the recent comparable sales evidence analysed and the market conditions.
+Details in a Market Rental Valuation report for Market Rent Review Purposes are slightly different.
+Click here for a further explanation.
 The reader of the report will have a clear understanding of what the valuer has taken into consideration in making his or her assessment of the market value.
 Click here for our online quote page.

 How much will my valuation cost?

 The type and size of property to be valued and the reason for valuations differ and therefore we recommend you contact one of our senior valuers or fill in our online valuation fee quote form, for a free quote on the valuation or consultancy work required.